Post

 And the fourth wire keeps the heavy bytes off the backend entirely: the database stores image keys like episodes/ep01-…/pages/001-display.webp, R2Storage.url_for() composes them into https://pub-XXXX.r2.dev/… at API-response time, and the browser fetches each image directly from R2’s CDN.
 Fly composes a string; R2 serves the megabytes.

-Five Seams Designed in Post 3, Cashed in Post 10
+Five Seams Designed in Post 4, Cashed in Posts 14–15

-Post 3 named the abstraction discipline that made this post possible.
-Three Protocols (ChatClient, EmbeddingClient, Storage), a factory in clients/__init__.py, and a config object that toggles the implementation per env var.
-The promise was: the rest of the codebase imports the Protocol, the factory chooses the implementation, swapping local for cloud is a config flip.
-This is the post where that promise is tested.
+Post 4 named the abstraction discipline that made this deploy possible: three Protocols (ChatClient, EmbeddingClient, Storage), a factory in clients/__init__.py, and a config object that toggles the implementation per env var.
+The promise was that the rest of the codebase imports the Protocol, the factory chooses the implementation, and swapping local for cloud is a config flip.
+These two deploy posts are where that promise is tested.

 Five concrete seams; each one’s “cash in” call is one or two lines.